|

 input to the engine) from the working gas, which undergoes pressure

-provide a continuous heat input to the working gas, it is more
+provide a continuous heat input to the working gas, it is inherently more

 efficient, cleaner and quieter than internal combustion engines.

-combustion engines are the Stirling engine, in which a working gas is
+combustion micro CHP technologies are the Stirling engine, in which a working gas is

 alternately heated and cooled to create pressure changes which in turn